-It’s not always easy to remember, amid the endless hubbub about bagels and pizza slices and fat-cat steak palaces, that New York is a port town, and for much of our culinary history the most prized delicacies in the city’s restaurants came from the sea.
-With the overfishing of the oceans, and the long ago death of harbors’ great fish and shellfish populations, much of this old bounty has disappeared.
-If you have the fortitude to travel out to Flushing for a banquet of Dungeness crab, or the resources to pay big-city prices for a $28 lobster roll, say, or an old-fashioned, impeccably rendered, expense-account piece of Dover sole, it’s still possible to enjoy a first-class, slap-up feast.
-Here, the best seafood restaurants in New York.
+It’s not always easy to remember, amid the endless hubbub about bagels, pizza slices, and fat-cat steak palaces, that New York City is a port town, and for much of our culinary history the most prized delicacies in the city’s restaurants came from the sea.
+Thanks to the overfishing of the oceans, and the long ago death of the harbor’s great fish and shellfish populations, there hasn’t been much good news to report from the waterfront in recent decades, but lately we’ve been sensing a welcome uptick in worthy new venues to visit for your fix of a $28 lobster roll, say, or an old-fashioned, impeccably rendered, expense-account piece of Dover sole.
+Here, without further ado, is our list of the absolute best upscale seafood restaurants in town (sushi excluded).

 240 Central Park S., nr.
 Broadway; 212-582-5100

-Michael White didn’t invent the curious cult of raw-fish crudo (that’s New York’s other neo–Southern Italian seafood chef David Pasternack), and he certainly didn’t invent the art of reconstituting classic Italian coastal pasta recipes in all sorts of inventive, high-end ways.
-But over the years, at this posh Central Park South establishment, he’s managed — despite the challenges of running an increasingly spotty and overextended restaurant empire — to more or less perfect both.
-The prices of his up-market pasta creations have crept steadily upward as their reputation has spread far and wide, so go at lunchtime, when the mood in the dining room feels less formal and sunlight filters into the tall windows through the screen of trees in the park across the street.
-Fifty-two dollars buys a taste of the great house grilled octopus and a tangle of freshly made, perfectly al dente tagliolini tossed with manila clams, which, when you think about it, is a modest price to pay to be transported for a New York minute, or two, directly to some sun-dappled (and, yes, radically overpriced) seafood trattoria perched on the Amalfi cliffs, high above the blue blue Mediterranean sea.
+Michael White’s famous midtown pasta-and-seafood flagship falls a little lower on our newly updated list for the usual reasons — increased competition, ever-rising prices, and the sense, as with any successful, widely imitated formula, that you’ve seen most of these tricks before.
+But the quality of the famous crudi and Mediterranean-themed pasta creations is the same as ever, and our favorite time to visit is still at lunchtime, when the mood in the dining room feels less formal and sunlight filters into the tall windows through the screen of trees in the park across the street.
+The $67 two-course business lunch still buys a taste of White creations like the great house-grilled octopus, or a tangle of freshly made, perfectly al dente tagliolini tossed with Manila clams, which, when you think about it, is a modest price to pay to be transported for a New York minute or two directly to some sun-dappled (and, yes, radically overpriced) seafood trattoria perched on the Amalfi cliffs, high above the blue blue Mediterranean sea.

 60-15 Main St., at Horace Harding Expy., Flushing; 718-886-6693

-At this festive, perpetually busy Flushing seafood house, blinking screens on the walls reflect random images of menu items and marine life, the tables are set with violet-colored linens, and the trees in the crowded parking lot are covered, just like parking lots all over modern China, with colorful plastic leaves.
-But don’t let these wacky trappings fool you.
-The crowded, mostly Cantonese menu is filled with all sorts of wonders, like slippery piles of little sea snails or manila clams smothered in black-bean sauce, shell-less flash-fried jumbo prawns as big and sweet as plums, and platters of Maine lobster tossed in the thinnest scrim of corn starch with scallions and chunks of ginger that you can taste in the back of your nose.
-As with any great seafood palace, the key is demand, which leads to freshness, which leads to an endless array of variety.
-Up to five varieties of crab are available, depending on the season, but if you happen to have $63 in your pocket, we recommend the Dungeness monsters, which arrive at your table more or less direct from the chilly waters of Alaska, by way of nearby JFK, sizzled in a crunchy, vaguely sweet batter, like some strange, savory seafood version of funnel cake.
+The voluminous, mostly Cantonese menu at this cavernous, bustling Flushing standby is filled with all sorts of wonders, like slippery piles of little sea snails or Manila clams smothered in black-bean sauce, shell-less flash-fried jumbo prawns as big and sweet as plums, and platters of Maine lobster tossed in the thinnest scrim of corn starch with scallions and chunks of ginger that you can taste in the back of your nose.
+As with any great seafood establishment, the key is demand, which leads to freshness, which leads to an endless array of variety, including five types of crab cooked a multitude of different ways, depending on the season.
+If you’re feeling flush, we recommend the Dungeness monsters, which arrive at your table more or less direct from the chilly waters of Alaska by way of JFK, sizzled in a crunchy, vaguely sweet batter, like some strange, savory seafood version of funnel cake.

 18 Cornelia St., nr.
 Bleecker St.; 212-691-8211